MLBartkowiakChojnacki/ML_PROJECT_2022/reports/report.md

 ![Class distribution](figures/class_distribution.jpg "Class distribution")

 Features to the target also do not show any relevant correlation, any result can be found between -0.07 and 0.07.

-Most features present signs of Gaussian distribution, close to 95% passed the normal distribution test, what can be perfectly shown on the chart below after standardization. [standard scaler chart]

 # Technics and workflow